jeffersonvivanco/HTTP_Notes/java_keytool.md

 ```

 After entering the keystore's password, the CSR will be generated.
+The above command extracts required information such as public key,
+DN and put it in a standard CSR format in file domain.csr.
+A
+commercial CA should verify all information before they can issue a
+certificate with their signature.

 ### Import Signed/Root/Intermediate Certificate
 Use this method if you want to import a signed certificate, e.g.